icons8/lunacy-docs/docs/index.md

 Using keyboard is handy when you either

 * Need precision
-* Or need to move object just a little bit (we, designers, spend 50% of our time doing small adjustments)
+* Or need to move an object just a little bit (we, designers, spend 50% of our time making small adjustments)

 ### Moving Horizontally and Vertically